MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 #### Ingress traffic using multiple interfaces

 One approach involves using multiple network interfaces on virtual machines when using NVAs, one for untrusted traffic (external facing) and another for trusted traffic (internal facing).
 In terms of traffic flows, ingress traffic from on-premises must be routed to the NVA using UDRs.
-Ingress traffic from the internet will be received by the NVA and must be routed to the destination workload on the appropriate VNet or subnet by a combination of static routes in the guest OS appliance and UDRs.
+Ingress traffic from the internet is received by the NVA and must be routed to the destination workload on the appropriate VNet or subnet by a combination of static routes in the guest OS appliance and UDRs.

 #### Egress traffic and UDRs